-A big advantage to surgical hairline advancement is that you don’t need to wait to see the result of the procedure and once the surgery is completed, the hairline gets lowered and the forehead gets reduced in size.
-Additionally, people with naturally high hairline without a family history of hair loss don’t need to wait until no longer their hair fall out.
+A big advantage to surgical hairline advancement is that you do not need to wait to see the result of the procedure and once the surgery is completed, the hairline gets lowered and the forehead gets reduced in size.
+Additionally, people with naturally high hairlines without a family history of hair loss do not need to wait until their hair loss stops.

-Scarring is the main drawback of a surgical forehead reduction surgery.
+Scarring is the main drawback of surgical forehead reduction surgery.